dirkarnez/respectesc-client/src/data/en-contract-and-visa.md

-# Contract renewal and visa application commission
+# Contract Renewal

-If employer wants to renew the contract with the domestic helper, please do so two months before the expiry date.
+To renew the contract with the domestic helper, two months before the visa expiry date.

 Prices: